jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 ### 16 Targeted rate
 (1) A local authority may set a targeted rate for 1 or more activities or groups of activities if those activities or groups of activities are identified in its funding impact statement as the activities or groups of activities for which the targeted rate is to be set.
+(1A) For the purposes of subsection (1), a group of activities may include a group of water services activities under the Local Government (Water Services) Act 2025.
 (2)
 (3) A targeted rate may be set in relation to—
   (a) all rateable land within the local authority’s district; or